thibaut-neoledge/azure-docs.fr-fr/articles/storsimple/storsimple-chassis-replacement.md

 <properties
-   pageTitle="Remplacer le châssis sur un appareil StorSimple | Microsoft Azure" description="Décrit comment retirer et remplacer le châssis pour votre boîtier principal StorSimple ou le boîtier EBOD." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Replace the chassis on a StorSimple device | Microsoft Azure" description="Describes how to remove and replace the chassis for your StorSimple primary enclosure or EBOD enclosure." services="storsimple" documentationCenter="" authors="alkohli"